 One of the pre-race favorites, Système U’s French rider, twice Tour de France winner Laurent Fignon finished third after a late breakaway from the chasing peloton.
 Fignon never won the Paris-Roubaix.

-I found the video below, one of the most entertaining 30 minute clips I’ve ever seen.
+I found the video below, one of the most entertaining 30-minute clips I’ve ever seen.
 It is definitely worth a watch.
 Commentator: Phil Liggett.
-Achermann’s crash is at 23:20.
+Alfred Achermann’s crash is at 23:20.

 Alfred Achermann (born 17 July 1959 in Römerswil) is a retired track cyclist and road bicycle racer from Switzerland, who was a professional rider from 1984 to 1991.

 Achermann represented his native country at the 1984 Summer Olympics in Los Angeles, California, where he won the silver medal in the men’s team time trial, alongside Richard Trinkler, Laurent Vial, and Benno Wiss.